uccser/cs-field-guide/docs/source/developer/interactives.rst

 .. note::

-  When creating a new interactive, we suggest you copy the ``static/interactives/example-structure/`` directory and rename it to the slug for your interactive.
+  When creating a new interactive, we suggest you copy the ``static/interactives/starter-structure/`` directory and rename it to the slug for your interactive.
   This directory has the basic structure already mapped out to get you started.

-  Similarly, within the ``templates/interactives/`` directory, there is a starter template for each of the interactive types (``iframe-template.html``, ``in-page-template.html`` and ``whole-page-template.html``).
+  Similarly, within the ``templates/interactives/`` directory, there is a starter template for each of the interactive types (``starter-iframe-template.html``, ``starter-in-page-template.html`` and ``starter-whole-page-template.html``).

 Interactive Requirements
 ------------------------------------------------------------------------------

 A completed interactive requires the following to be included into the repository for release:

-- The interactive is primarily written in JS, HTML, and CSS.
 - The main file of the interactive must be ``index.html``.
 - A ``README.md`` file explaining the interactive, linking to any necessary wiki pages.
 - Extra libraries/scripts that have been used have been used and attributed correctly, see :ref:`licence-files`.
 - Be easily accessible on desktop and mobile, or show a disclaimer that it is suited for desktop use only.
 - Abides by the repository contribution style guidelines.
-- All internal links (links to other files in the project) must be relative links.
 - Must work in browsers updated within the last year.
   So try and avoid experimental features but don't worry about supporting older browsers (but it's great if it can!).